github/docs/content/admin/configuration/configuring-github-connect/managing-github-connect.md

 You can access additional features and workflows on {% data variables.location.product_location %} by enabling {% data variables.product.prodname_github_connect %}.
 For more information, see "[AUTOTITLE](/admin/configuration/configuring-github-connect/about-github-connect)."

-When you enable {% data variables.product.prodname_github_connect %}, you configure a connection between {% data variables.location.product_location %} and an organization or enterprise account on {% data variables.product.prodname_ghe_cloud %}. {% data reusables.github-connect.connection-port-protocol %}
+When you enable {% data variables.product.prodname_github_connect %}, you configure a connection between {% data variables.location.product_location %} and an enterprise account on {% data variables.product.prodname_ghe_cloud %}. {% data reusables.github-connect.connection-port-protocol %}

-Enabling {% data variables.product.prodname_github_connect %} creates a {% data variables.product.prodname_github_app %} owned by the organization or enterprise account on {% data variables.product.prodname_ghe_cloud %}. {% data variables.product.product_name %} uses the {% data variables.product.prodname_github_app %}'s credentials to make requests to {% data variables.product.prodname_ghe_cloud %}.
+Enabling {% data variables.product.prodname_github_connect %} creates a {% data variables.product.prodname_github_app %} owned by the enterprise account on {% data variables.product.prodname_ghe_cloud %}. {% data variables.product.product_name %} uses the {% data variables.product.prodname_github_app %}'s credentials to make requests to {% data variables.product.prodname_ghe_cloud %}.

 {% ifversion ghes %}
 {% data variables.product.prodname_ghe_server %} stores credentials from the {% data variables.product.prodname_github_app %}.
 The following credentials will be replicated to all nodes in a high availability or cluster environment, and stored in any backups, including snapshots created by {% data variables.product.prodname_enterprise_backup_utilities %}.